zumba-bash-tools/dev-tools-bash/README.md

 dev-xdebug-init
 ```

+This will:
-This sets up the Visual Studio Code configurations for each app folder, and sets up a different port to use for each to make debugging multiple apps at same time possible.
+* Set up the Visual Studio Code configurations for each app folder.
+* Set up a different port to use for each container to make debugging multiple apps at same time possible.
+* Enable the xdebug grain if it looks like it is not already enabled (if it has to do this, it could take a long time, if already enabled it goes pretty fast)

 If you use this, be sure to run it after using `dev update` since that will reset the ports to default in all the containers.